OxxoCodes/Optimum-Mindstorm/README.md

 # Optimum-Mindstorm
-Lap Simulation package for CUFSAE, originally developed by the one and only Jonathan Vogel
+Lap Simulation package for CUFSAE

+Originally developed by Jonathan Vogel, who you can reach at jovogel@g.clemson.edu